edgexfoundry/device-rfid-llrp-go/README.md

 which requires Consul and other EdgeX Snap packages.

-Make sure they are installed and running (`snap install edgexfoundry`), then start the service with `snap start edgex-device-llrp` and verify there are no errors in the logs: `snap logs edgex-device-llrp`.
+Make sure they are installed and running (`snap install edgexfoundry`), then start the service with `sudo snap start edgex-device-llrp` and verify there are no errors in the logs: `sudo snap logs edgex-device-llrp`.

 Consul UI can also be used to verify if the service has started without any errors `http://localhost:8500`

+Follow [First Run](#first-run) section to auto-configure subnet & trigger device discovery.
+As part of testing, registered devices can be checked via EdgeX Core-Metadata API - `http://localhost:48081/api/v1/device`

 #### Here are other helpful commands:
 - List installed Snap packages: `snap list`
 - View the Snap service status: `systemctl status snap.edgex-device-rfid-llrp.device-llrp-go.service`
 - View System logs: `journalctl -xe`
-- Stop the Snap service: `snap stop edgex-device-rfid-llrp`
+- Stop the Snap service: `sudo snap stop edgex-device-rfid-llrp`
-- Remove the Snap package: `snap remove edgex-device-rfid-llrp`
+- Remove the Snap package: `sudo snap remove edgex-device-rfid-llrp`

 ## Footnotes
 ### Notes on configuration.toml